Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

-If the monodromy~$\Gamma$ is discrete, elementary and infinite, it either~\cite[Sections~59--62]{ford} \begin{enumerate} \item contains a group of translations with finite index, or \item is contained in the group that permutes~$\{0,\infty\}$, contains a subgroup of~$\mathbf{C}^*$ with index at most two. \end{enumerate} In the first case there is one fixed point for~$\Gamma$; in the second, two fixed points or an orbit of size two.
-In both cases, all orbits accumulate to these finite ones, which thus belong to~$\mathfrak{u}$.
-We will suppose that there is an invariant algebraic curve~$E$ giving such a finite orbit (otherwise the finite orbit would be an orbit of the vector field, belonging to the case where~$\ell$ is finite).
-Some maximal solutions accumulate to~$E$.
-It is endowed with a uniformizable affine structure with singularities, and belongs to the list of Proposition~\ref{affinecomclas}.
+In this case the monodromy of the Riccati equation either \begin{enumerate} \item has a subgroup of finite index consisting of translations, or \item is contained in the group that permutes~$\{0,\infty\}$ and contains a subgroup of~$\mathbf{C}^*$ with index at most two~\cite[sections~59--62]{ford}. \end{enumerate} In the first case there is one fixed point for~$\Gamma$; in the second, two fixed points or an orbit of size two.
+We may suppose, by the results in section~\ref{ss:finorb}, that~$\mathcal{L}$ does not correspond to one of these finite orbits, and it thus accumulates to each one of them, which belong to~$\mathfrak{U}$.
+Let~$\Sigma$ be a leaf of~$\mathcal{F}$ corresponding to a finite orbit of~$\Gamma$.
+If~$\Sigma$ is Zariski-dense, $X$ would be holomorphic and nonzero at a generic point of~$\Sigma$ and we would be in the setting of proposition~\ref{notfinite}.
+We may thus suppose that~$\Sigma$ is an irreducible algebraic curve.

+The present setting limits the possible kinds of special fibers (section~\ref{subsec-ric}) appearing in the Riccati foliation.

+\begin{proposition} If the monodromy is discrete, infinite and elementary, all the special fibers are either nondegenerate parabolic or dicritical. \end{proposition}

+\begin{proof} If every irreducible component of the curve of poles is contained in a fiber, $X$ preserves the fibration.
+Otherwise, there is an irreducible component of the curve of poles generically transverse to~$\Pi$ and, by~(\ref{trzer}), an irreducible component of the curve of poles that does so as well.